aws/sagemaker-huggingface-inference-toolkit/README.md

 ## 🧑🏻‍💻 User defined code/modules

 The Hugging Face Inference Toolkit allows user to override the default methods of the `HuggingFaceHandlerService`.
 Therefor the need to create a named `code/` with a `inference.py` file in it.
+You can find an example for it in [sagemaker/17_customer_inference_script](https://github.com/huggingface/notebooks/blob/master/sagemaker/17_custom_inference_script/sagemaker-notebook.ipynb)
 For example:
 ```bash
 model.tar.gz/